-The signal was measured for each output terminal through each of the attenuators to get the magnitude response for the intended use.
-To see how well the design suppresses unconnected signals, the magnitude response was also measured when the signal was disconnected completely, i.e. all the relays in the fixture were open.
-In addition to this, the magnitude response was also measured with all but the relays on the current terminal closed, to see if there was any overhearing on the circuit board from the other terminals and the traces after the relays.
+The signal was measured for each output terminal through each of the attenuators to get the magnitude response for the intended use, Figure 3.10a shows this for the + terminal.
+To see how well the design suppresses unconnected signals, the magnitude response was also measured when the signal was disconnected completely, i.e. all the relays in the fixture were opened as Figure 3.10b.
+In addition to this, the magnitude response was also measured with all but the relays on the current terminal closed, seen in Figure 3.10c, to see if there was any overhearing on the circuit board from the other terminals and the traces after the relays.
 The results were saved both as an image and as raw data in the form of complex numbers in a CSV file to allow for further analysis and plotting.

 A single relay was also measured using the network analyzer to get a perception of its high frequency properties.
 The setup was made by soldering coaxial cable directly to the relay, with as short connecting wires as possible to prevent any influence on the result from the wires.
-The setup can be seen in ??.
+The setup can be seen in Figure 3.9c.

-To measure the test pulses through the attenuators, the switching fixture was connected to the CNA 200 and the pulses were measured on the intended connectors using an oscilloscope, as seen in ?? .
+To measure the test pulses through the attenuators, the switching fixture was connected to the CNA 200 and the pulses were measured on the intended connectors using an oscilloscope, as seen in Figure 3.9d.
 The results were saved both as an image and as data points in a CVS file, for further analysis.